Select Page

 Hamburger Menu

 You might have seen the “hamburger menu” in the top corner of many of today’s mobile and websites.
 First of all, the “Hamburger menu” is one of them.
-It is three lines stacked together to roughly form the shape of a hamburger.
+It is three lines stacked together to form the shape of a hamburger roughly.
 The primary purpose of the hamburger menu is to incorporate a site menu without taking up too much room.
 The hidden menus of the hamburger menu usually have less importance.

-Moreover, the hamburger menu allows for direct access, enabling users to directly access more select items instead of looking through every single item by order.
+Moreover, the hamburger menu allows for direct access, enabling users to directly access more select items instead of looking through every item by order.
 It enhances usability and speed, especially for mobile users who expect more speed and quick access even more than on the web.
 The most common example of a hamburger menu is Facebook.
 Users can press the hamburger menu as a tab to access all other features.

 Micro Interactions

 Micro-interactions are still popular.
 We can experience micro-interactions on many websites today.
-They are contained product moments that revolve around a single use case-they have one main task.
-For example, simple moments of engagement happen when we press an elevator bottom to like a photo on Instagram.
+They contain product moments that revolve around a single use case, and they have one main task.
+For example, simple moments of engagement happen when we press an elevator button to like a photo on Instagram.
 We are performing micro-interactions.
-You engage in a micro-interaction every time you set the alarm, login, or “like” something.
-It means those micro-interactions are everywhere in the environment we work and live in, regardless of phones and desktops.
+You engage in a micro-interaction whenever you set the alarm, log in, or “like” something.
+This means that micro-interactions are everywhere in the environment where we work and live, regardless of whether we use phones or desktops.

 Micro-interactions are an essential part of almost every digital design project.
-Even though we live with micro-interactions every day, they are not easy to recognize because of their small sizes and invisibility.
+Even though we live with micro-interactions daily, they are not easy to recognize because of their small sizes and invisibility.
 However, they can make our lives easier and more fun.
 Micro-interactions are loved because they are suitable for accomplishing a single task, connecting devices, adjusting a setting, etc. Well-organized and created micro-interactions will bring convenience to users and make websites more creative and trendy.

 Typography

 There is no doubt about how visual things in websites impact users.
-This is why typography is getting popular and a key web trend.
+This is why typography is becoming popular and a key web trend.
 Well-designed typography significantly affects many aspects of our website, including readability, mood, vision, and much more.
 What is typography exactly?
 In his book, Rober Bringhurst, a Canadian typographer, describes it as “the craft of human language with a durable visual form.
-The primary purpose is not to make the site beautiful—more than that, it ensures that the type is readable.
+The primary purpose is not to make the site beautiful—more than that, it ensures the type is readable.

 Color Schemes & Website Colors